Selim Sesler: Early years

-Selim Sesler was born at Yenimescit neighborhood in Keşan town of Edirne Province in 1957.
-His Romani parents originate from Drama, Greece, who moved to Turkey and settled at İbriktepe village of İpsala, Edirne as a result of population exchange between Greece and Turkey in 1923.
+Selim Sesler was born in Edirne, Turkey in 1957 in the township of Keşan, Yenimescit into a Romani family from Drama, Greece who settled in the village of İbriktepe in İpsala during the population exchange between Greece and Turkey in 1923.

-He initially learnt blowing the zurna, a popular simple woodwind instrument used to accompany the drum in Turkish folk music.
-However, in the 1960s, he followed his younger friends and switched over to the clarinet, a finer instrument.
-At the age of 14, he began to play in village weddings and fairs.
-He learned to read musical notation only when he served in the military after being conscripted.
+He initially learnt how to play the zurna, a popular Turkish folk instrument.
+However, in the 1960s, he followed his in friends footsteps and switched over to the clarinet because of its ornate sound.
+By age 14, he began playing at local weddings and travelling carnivals.
+He learned to read music in the military.

 Musical career

-In the 1980s, he moved to Istanbul, where he joined Romani music bands, and improved his skills.
-Sesler performed in restaurants, music halls, night clubs, and weddings.
-He took part at the musical theatre of Ferhan Şensoy, and recorded some small-budget albums.
+In the 1980s, Sesler moved to Istanbul.
+There, he joined other Romani bands and honed is music while performing at restaurants, music halls, night clubs, and weddings.
+He also joined Turkish actor Ferhan Şensoy's musical theatre, which then paved the way for him to record several albums.

-In 1997, Brenna MacCrimmon met him while performing in a night club in Istanbul, and offered to do an album with him, which came out as Karşılama.
-The next year, Sesler joined her on a tour in Canada and represented the music of Turkish Romani people and of Rumelia, the area from where his family came.
-Before he rose to fame in his own country, he drew the attention of foreigners.
-He held concerts at Barbican Centre in London, New York City, Boston, and Chicago.
-His albums were also on sale abroad, in the United States, in Europe, in Canada, and even in Japan.
+In 1997, he met Canadian ethnomusicologist Brenna MacCrimmon at a concert in Istanbul; their friendship eventually blossomed into Brenna's first solo album "Karşılama".
+The following year, Sesler and Maccrimmon toured across Canada to promote Balkan-Turkish Romani music, in turn earning him international recognition before he'd become famous in Turkey.
+He would go on to give concerts at Barbican Centre in London, as well as in New York City, Boston, and Chicago.
+His albums sold in the United States, Europe, Canada, and even in Japan.
 Fiachra Gibbons of The Guardian called him "the Coltrane of the clarinet".

-Following his extensive experience, he developed a rich repertoire and a unique playing style, which gave his work a vivid quality.
-He became recognized as the head interpreter of Romani music by Romani as well as non-Romani people for his improvisations in wedding music and dance melodies.
-He was introduced to the Turkish audience when he was featured in the Golden Bear-winning movie Head-On (2004) of the Turkish-German director Fatih Akın.
-Sesler's next Akın-movie was the musical documentary Crossing the Bridge: The Sound of Istanbul (2005).
+Over time, he developed a broad repertoire and distinct playing style.
+Many Romani and non-Romani alike grew to recognize him as the king of Romani music for his improvisations of wedding music and dance melodies.
+He was re-introduced in Turkey when his music got featured in the Golden Bear-award winning film "Gegen die Wand (Head-On)" (2004) by Turkish-German director Fatih Akın, soon followed by the successful documentary Crossing the Bridge: The Sound of Istanbul (2005).

 Sesler's last known performance on record was Minor Empire's Second Nature album.

 Health problems and death

-In 2005, Sesler began suffering from coronary heart disease.
-He was treated at first with a coronary stent in 2009, and later a ventricular assist device and was on the waiting list for a heart transplant.
-Since February 2012, his life relied on the world's tiniest device.
-During an interview with a major daily newspaper in August 2012, he posed with his clarinet, and expressed his hope that "he will be free again when he gets a heart transplanted".
+In 2005, Sesler was diagnosed with coronary heart disease.
+Following treatment, he was placed on a waiting list for a heart transplant.
+In an August 2012 interview, he stated that he'd hoped his transplant "would set him free."